EmioOP/NetFlix-Clone-Backend/README.md

-use the sample.env to create .env file and all the credentials to it
+#How to run the project

-for running the project use npm run dev command
+-clone the project
+-rename sample.env -> .env
+-add add all the needed credentails

+run below commands
+-npm install -> it will install all the dependencies which needed -npm run dev -> it will run the project